-Brazilian-born soprano Ariana Wehr, originally from Batesville, Indiana, now resides outside Washington, D.C.
-She is a second year Domingo-Cafritz Young Artist with Washington National Opera and will be seen in the 2016-2017 season as Barbarina in Le Nozze di Figaro as well as Susanna in the Emerging Artist's Performance of Le Nozze di Figaro, Ms. Holy in the world premiere of Mohammed Fairouz's The Dictator's Wife, Zerlina in a concert version of Don Giovanni directed by Francesca Zambello, and performing in Justice at The Opera, a concert of operatic scenes dealing with legal issues narrated by Justice Ruth Bader Ginsburg and Francesca Zambello.
+Brazilian-born soprano Ariana Wehr, originally from Batesville, Indiana is a graduate of the Domingo-Cafritz Young Artist Program with Washington National Opera and has been seen in the 2016-2017 season as Barbarina in Le Nozze di Figaro as well as Susanna in the Emerging Artist's Performance of Le Nozze di Figaro, Ms. Holy in the world premiere of Mohammed Fairouz's The Dictator's Wife, Zerlina in a concert version of Don Giovanni directed by Francesca Zambello, and performed in Justice at The Opera, a concert of operatic scenes dealing with legal issues narrated by Justice Ruth Bader Ginsburg and Francesca Zambello.

 In the 2015-2016 season, Ariana was Abigail Williams in Francesca Zambello's production of The Crucible at The Glimmerglass Festival, Kahua in the world premiere of Better Gods at Washington National Opera and as Gretel in Washington National Opera's Holiday Opera production of Hansel and Gretel.
 She has appeared as Frasquita in Washington National Opera's 60th Anniversary season opening production of Carmen.
 She also made her debut with The National Symphony Orchestra singing Mozart's Exsultate Jubliate in 2015, covering the Forest Bird in WNO's production of Siegfried and covering the role of Musetta in La bohème at The Glimmerglass Festival.